projectara/greybus-spec/source/hardware_model.rst

 ..

-The WAKE sub-state of an Interface State represents the state of a signal used to initialize and manage power consumed by an attached Module.
-The value of the WAKE sub-state is controlled by the SVC and any Module attached to the Interface Block.
+The WAKE sub-state of an Interface State represents the state of a signal used to initialize an attached Module.
+The value of the WAKE sub-state is set by the SVC.

 During the initialization of a Greybus System, all Interface States have WAKE equal to WAKE_UNSET.
 The SVC shall only set WAKE to a value